Vasilisp03/ATOMCRAFT---instrumentation-and-Controls/README.md

 Typing 'git' gives a list of commands (for anyone unfamiliar)

 # Dependencies
-If using mac then all dependencies can be installed using brew
+If using mac then all dependencies can be installed using brew ALSO USE PIP

 ```console
 brew bundle install
 ```

-if using windows or linux all dependencies can be installed using pip.
+Since we are using python all dependencies can be installed using pip.

 ```console
 pip install -r requirements.txt